rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ![Traverse Research banner](traverse-research-banner.png)

-At [Traverse Research] we've created the [rspirv-reflect] library to replace our very basic use-case of the existing [spirv-reflect-rs] / [spirv-reflect] libraries that are already out there.
+[Traverse Research] has created the [rspirv-reflect] library to replace our very basic use-case of the existing [spirv-reflect-rs] / [spirv-reflect] libraries that are already out there.
 The current iteration of `rspirv-reflect` is pretty minimal, but it allows you to extract the binding setup from a SPIR-V